arhohuttunen/arhohuttunen.com/content/posts/prevent-legacy-code-from-emerging/index.md

 ---
 title: How to Prevent Legacy Code From Emerging
 date: 2015-05-22
+summary: "Legacy code does not appear out of nowhere.
+It often grows from small shortcuts, missing tests, and neglected refactoring.
+This article explains how developers unintentionally create messy, unmaintainable code and offers practical strategies to prevent it.
+By maintaining code, refactoring while adding features, and writing tests, you can keep your codebase clean and easier to work with over time."
+description: Learn why legacy code emerges, how your actions contribute to it, and practical strategies to keep code clean, maintainable, and easy to change.
 categories:
   - Software Craft
-summary: Learn why legacy code emerges, how everyday coding habits contribute to it, and practical strategies to prevent your codebase from turning into a mess.
 ---

 Every software developer has faced the situation.
 You have been assigned a task to add or change a feature.
 You know nothing about the particular feature but it does not sound too complex.